University of Wisconsin–Madison

 Fidelity

-If you choose to register online, click on the “Select a time to meet.”
-Type in “University of Wisconsin” for your employer and choose from three options: Virtual Appointment, In-person, Phone.
+If you choose to register online, the “Universities of Wisconsin” will pre-fill.
+Choose from three options: Virtual Appointment, In-person, or Phone; available times will be displayed.

 Did you find what you need?